Project Grant – Fall 2016 Registration Instructions

 - Expected outcomes of the proposed research highlighting the significance of the proposed research and how it will advance knowledge and/or its application to health care, health systems and/or health outcomes.

 Note: Your completed summary cannot exceed 3,500 characters (including spaces) or approximately one page.
-When cutting and pasting text into the text box, the exact number of characters may vary slightly depending on the type of browser that you are using.
+The exact number of characters may vary slightly depending on the type of browser that you are using.

 Task 4: Complete Budget Information

-This task collects information on the estimated budget for your Project Scheme grant.
+This task collects information on the estimated budget for your Project grant.

 Total CIHR Requested Amount: Indicate the total amount requested from CIHR for the Research Project for the entire duration of the grant.
 You need to provide an estimate of what would be required to support your research project and no justification is required at this stage.
 You may change your budget request at the application stage.